Tatyana Afanasyeva-Ehrenfest: Early life

 Tatyana Afanasyeva was born in Kiev, in the Russian Empire (present-day Ukraine).
 Her father was Alexander Afanasyev, a chief engineer on the Imperial Railways, who would bring Tatyana on his travels around the Russian Empire.
 Her father died while she was still young, so she moved to St Petersburg in Russia to live with her aunt Sonya, and uncle Peter Afanasyev, a professor at the St. Petersburg Polytechnic Institute.

 Afanasyeva attended normal school in St. Petersburg with a specialty in mathematics and science.
 At the time, women were not allowed to attend universities in Russian territory, so after graduating from normal school, Tatyana began studying mathematics and physics at the Women's University in St Petersburg under Orest Chvolson.
-In 1902, she transferred to University of Göttingen in Germany to continue her studies with Felix Klein and David Hilbert.
+In 1902, she transferred to the University of Göttingen in Germany to continue her studies with Felix Klein and David Hilbert.

 At the University of Göttingen, Afanasyeva met Paul Ehrenfest.
 When Ehrenfest discovered that Afanasyeva could not attend a mathematics club meeting, he argued with the school to have the rule changed.
 A friendship developed between the two, and they married on 21 December 1904, later returned to St. Petersburg in 1907.
 Under Russian law, marriage was not allowed between two people of different religions.
 Since Tatyana was a Russian Orthodox and Ehrenfest was Jewish, they both decided to officially renounce their religions in order to remain married.
 They had two daughters and two sons; one daughter, Tatyana Ehrenfest, also became a mathematician.